 Spec-by-Spec Comparison

-Milwaukee M18 FUEL 1/4″ Hex Impact Driver -- In-Depth
+Milwaukee M18 FUEL 1/4" Hex Impact Driver -- In-Depth

 The Milwaukee M18 FUEL 2953-20 is the most torque-capable compact impact driver in the M18 lineup, delivering 2000 in-lbs through a POWERSTATE brushless motor.
-That number matters in practice -- when I'm driving 3-inch structural screws into double-stacked LVL beams, the Milwaukee doesn't hesitate.
+That number matters in practice -- when you are driving 3-inch structural screws into double-stacked LVL beams, the Milwaukee doesn't hesitate.
 The motor maintains speed through difficult fastener scenarios that make lesser tools bog down and chatter.

 The 4-speed selector is genuinely useful.
 Speed 1 is controlled enough for delicate work like driving screws into trim without blowing through the face.
 Speed 4 is full assault mode for construction screws and lag work.
-The auto-stop mode -- which cuts power when the fastener seats -- is one of my favorite features on any impact driver I've tested.
+The auto-stop mode -- which cuts power when the fastener seats -- is one of my favorite features on any impact driver we've compared.
 It dramatically reduces the number of stripped screw heads and blown-through surfaces, especially when working with softer wood species or pre-finished material.

 The compact 4.59-inch head length is a real advantage in tight framing bays, between studs, and in cabinet boxes.
 Despite the 2000 in-lbs peak torque, this tool is not a bulky hammer.
 Milwaukee has done good engineering work fitting a lot of power into a package that doesn't feel oversized in the hand.